Madministrator/steganography/documentation.md

 ## Pulling the greediness value
 For testing purposes only, should only be called once per run.
 Value set by user before steganography
 * var greedVal = document.getElementById("greed").value;

+## Declaring functions
+JavaScript allows for use to declare function in a variety of ways, which can make reading code difficult if each collaborator is using different ways to declare their functions.
+Here is our standard for declaring a function in javascript /**
+	Documentation goes here as described above
+*/
+function <functionName>(param1, param2)
+{
+	//function body
+}